brimdata/zq/docs/language/lateral-subqueries.md

 ---
-sidebar_position: 7
+weight: 7
-sidebar_label: Lateral Subqueries
+title: Lateral Subqueries
 ---

-# Lateral Subqueries

 Lateral subqueries provide a powerful means to apply a Zed query to each subsequence of values generated from an outer sequence of values.